-Motivated by the above concerns, we aim to study the energy-efficient transmit precoding and DMAs tuning strategies for a single-cell multi-user DMAs-assisted massive MIMO uplink system.
-The main contributions of this paper are summarized as follows. \begin{itemize} \item We study the EE maximization problem of the single-cell multi-user DMAs-assisted massive MIMO uplink with instantaneous and statistical CSI, respectively.
-For both cases, we develop a well-structured and low-complexity algorithm framework for the transmit preceding design and DMAs tuning strategy, including the deterministic equivalent (DE) method, Dinkelbach's transform, and alternating optimization (AO) method. \item For the case where instantaneous CSI is perfectly known, we develop an AO-based optimization framework to alternatingly update the transmit covariance matrices of multi-antenna users and the DMAs weight matrix at the BS.
-For the transmit covariance matrices, we apply Dinkelbach's transform to solve the concave-linear fractional problem.
+Motivated by the above concerns, in this paper, we study the energy-efficient transmit precoding and DMA tuning strategies for a single-cell multi-user DMA-assisted massive MIMO uplink system.
+It is noted that in our previous work \cite{2021DMAsEE} we only studied the case with instantaneous CSI availability.
+In this paper, we make more substantial contributions, which are summarized as follows: \begin{itemize} \item We study the EE maximization of the single-cell multi-user DMA-assisted massive MIMO uplink communications with instantaneous and statistical CSI, respectively.
+For both cases, we develop a well-structured and low-complexity algorithm framework for the transmit precoding design and DMA tuning strategy, including the deterministic equivalent (DE), Dinkelbach's transform, and the alternating optimization (AO) methods. \item For the case where instantaneous CSI is perfectly known, we develop an AO-based optimization framework to alternatingly update the transmit covariance matrices\footnote{Note that optimizing the transmit covariance matrix is a canonical way in the multi-user MIMO communications \cite{2003Introduction}.
+Actually, the transmit precoding matrix is embedded in the transmit covariance matrix under the context of eigenmode transmission.} of the multi-antenna users and the DMA weight matrix at the BS.
+For the transmit covariance design, we apply Dinkelbach's transform to solve the concave-linear fractional problem.